 CDD Board Hears Post-Milton Concerns During Nov.
 12 Meeting

 November’s CDD meeting was the first since Hurricane Milton, so it was no surprise to have a large audience in attendance.
 The majority of residents were from the Bridges, anxious to speak to the board about the six flooded homes on Bayboro Bridge Drive.
 Michael Dansereau spoke earnestly on behalf of residents, imploring the board to explain what would be done to alleviate the flooding of Pond 125.
 Another resident described the dramatic impact that the storm had had and how upsetting it was to see his neighbors’ belongings outside on the street.
 Chairman Matt Lewis told said, he “hated to hear this” and reassured them that the CDD Board of Supervisors planned to take “immediate action.”
 He reminded the audience that last month the board had approved their engineer to take a survey of the pond.
 Mr. Dansereau reported that, over the years, they had received promises of surveys and engineers’ plans.
 To give the audience some context, Supervisor Chris Barrett explained that the lake was only acquired by the Westchase CDD in 2018 to ensure that any concerns pertaining to the pond would be listened to.
 Barrett recognized that a complete investigation into Montague’s drainage system was required as the area had been impassable for a couple of days following the storm.
 Sylvia Johnson from Radcliffe informed the board that this was not just a problem unique to the Bridges; her yard was often sodden by the pond dividing Radcliffe and The Shires and the road was routinely flooded.
 Barrett again pressed that these issues needed to be prioritized.
-The board listened to many more emotional stories from residents about the impacts from the recent storms and Supervisor Greg Chesney then invited Engineer Robert Dvorak to give his feedback.
+The board listened to many more emotional stories from residents about the impacts of the recent storms and Supervisor Greg Chesney then invited Engineer Robert Dvorak to give his feedback.

 Dvorak went into some detail on the history of the land, how the piping connected across county land and the TECO easement and how the legacy infrastructure had not been designed to withstand the amount of rain that the area had collected.
 His main point was that the CDD had no ability to improve how fast the drainage leaves the pond behind Bayboro Drive.
 In the short term, the CDD could protect buildings by building up the berm surrounding the pond, but this would not prevent 16’’ of rain from saturating yards and flooding homes.
 In the longer term, a solution would have to come from a multi-agency approach: Hillsborough County, TECO and the South Florida Water Management District (SFWMD).
 Dvorak confirmed that he would meet with SFWMD on behalf of the CDD.
 Barrett reassured residents that the board would not oppose the building of the berm and they would support the engineer in his efforts to engage the other agencies.
 It was decided that the meeting would officially continue the following week in order to review the bids and proposals for the short-term solutions.
 Barrett ended the discussion by reiterating how sorry the board was for the losses experienced by residents.